NATURAL SUBSURFACE METHANE IN WASHINGTON, OREGON, CALIFORNIA, IDAHO, NEVADA, UTAH, AND ARIZONA

 (Non-Technical -- For technical version with references click here)

-(To see a web page on Subsurface Methane in New Mexico, click here)
+(Click the link to see a web page on Subsurface Methane in New Mexico.)

 Methane is widespread beneath the Earth's Surface.
 Methane gas is found in commercial quantities in oil and gas fields, and in sub-commercial quantities in oil and gas exploration test wells.
 It is found in coal beds and produced commercially in some places as coalbed methane.
 It is found in the subsurface associated with other organic rich rocks and sediments, especially gray and black shale and mudstone.
 Methane gas has been encountered in wells being constructed for water supply, and methane is dissolved in the groundwater from some water supply wells.
 It is found seeping from the ground into the atmosphere, streams, lakes, and oceans.
 In the following sections, I will describe natural occurrences in selected contiguous western states.
 These occurrences illustrate the ubiquitousness of methane, natural sources of methane, subsurface movement, and chemical and biological reactions.

 Background -- Methane, Stable Isotopes